ruslo/CGold/docs/rejected/external-project.rst

 ExternalProject_Add
 ===================

-There will be no hints about writing superbuild project using `ExternalProject`_ because same can be done nicely with :ref:`Hunter package manager <Hunter>`.
+There will be no hints about writing super-build project using `ExternalProject`_ because same can be done nicely with :ref:`Hunter package manager <Hunter>`.